weslack/website/content/post/website.md

 draft: false  # change to false when time to publish
 ---

-The point of this website is to keep track of our captured flags and the things we've learned at defcon28.
-We are all doing this remotely, so it makes sense for us to have somewhere to put it all.
-Also, if we do end up doing pretty well in a CTF, we need to have proof of the capture, including how we did it.
+The point of this website is to keep track of our captured flags and the things we've learned at [defcon28](https://defcon.org).<!--more--> We are all doing this remotely, so it makes sense for us to have somewhere to put it all.
+Also, if we do end up doing pretty well in a CTF we need to have proof of the capture, including how we did it.
 This should accomplish that.

 This website is generated using [Hugo](https://gohugo.io) and deployed using [GitHub actions](https://github.com/features/actions) to [GitHub Pages](https://pages.github.com/).
 This entire process is configured to be completely automated.
 Here is the process flow of making a new post